 Ideal companion plants for these camellias are the many types of shrubby or groundcover Plectranthus, which provide a contrast of form with their feathery flowers of pink, purple or white.
 Cane and shrub Begonia also mingle happily with the camellias, and the beautiful Japanese windflowers will wander between them and send up their white or pink flowers in early autumn.
-Groundcovers such as mondo grass, Liriope, rhizomatous Begonia and Tradescantia are also possibilities.
+Shade-loving groundcovers such as Liriope, rhizomatous Begonia and Tradescantia pallida (and other groundcover Tradescantia species) are also possibilities.
 Pretty, low-growing Ruellia makoyana with its silver-striped leaves and cerise-purple flowers in autumn is another suggestion.

 Blog first posted on 26 April 2009; updated 11 April 2021.

 26 Jun 22